orlando21/magnolia-tutorial/contact.md

 ### Reviewing content in the campaign<a name="review"></a>

-Once you have added the appropriate amount of content (pages, components, resources, etc.) to the campaign, you can review the content.
+Once you have added the appropriate amount of content (pages, components, resources, etc.) to the campaign, you can review the content before publishing it.

 1. In the app launcher, click the Campaign Manager icon.